arbirdi/IRC_Generative_Medical_imaging/README.md

 Our poster submission is within the main branch ('Template_2.pptx' - collaboratively written by Zijia, Aidan, Muzammil and Muyi), as well as our project proposal ('IRC_final_project_proposal.pdf' - collaboratively written by Zijia, Aidan, Muzammil and Muyi).

+Muzammil and Muyi largely focused on dataset acquisition and researched information privacy and protection concerns.

 The GitHub Repo and this README were managed by Aidan.